-and other stakeholders during subproject scoping.
-Resettlem ent Plan Preparatio n Phase SIA surveys Surveys to be conducted.
-Summary Resettlement Framework to be disclosed in local language though printed materials to affected persons particularly those who are vulnerable and other Stakeholders.
-IPIU to conduct surveys.
-SDS IPIU to disclose Resettlement Framework to stakeholders (including making it available in IPMU/IPIU offices and government agency offices), SDS IPMU to disclose on the Web.
-Formulating compensation and resettlement assistance measures Conducting stakeholder consultations particularly affected persons in and reflecting issues raised in revised Resettlement Plan.
-SDS IPIO and NGO.
-Disclosure of final entitlements and rehabilitation packages Provision of Resettlement Plans to all stakeholders particularly affected persons.
-Conducting consultations and distributing local language versions of the Summary Resettlement Plan.
-SDS IPMU, and SDS IPIU to disclose on the web.
-SDS IPIU and NGO to conduct Consultations.
-Resettlem ent Plan Implement ation Stage Disclosure of Resettlement Plan Review and approval of Resettlement Plan by Executing Agency.
-Review and approval of Resettlement Plan by ADB.
-Web disclosure of the Resettlement Plan with Resettlement Plan for review and approval.
-SDS IPMU, and Consultation with affected persons during Resettlement Plan implementation Consultations with affected person NGO with monitoring from IPIU and external agency
+Preparatio in (including

+n local language though making it available in IPMU/IPIU

+Phase printed offices and government agency

+materials to affected offices), SDS IPMU to disclose on the

+persons particularly those who are Web.

+vulnerable and other web.

+Stakeholders.

+Formulating Conducting stakeholder SDS IPIU and NGO.

+compensation consultations particularly

+and affected persons in and

+resettlement reflecting

+assistance issues raised in revised

+measures Resettlement Plan.

+Disclosure of final 1.1.
+1.2.

+entitlements and Provision of Resettlement SDS IPMU, and SDS IPIU to

+rehabilitation Plans disclose on the web.
+SDS IPIU and

+packages to all stakeholders NGO to conduct Consultations.

+particularly affected

+persons.
+Conducting

+consultations and

+distributing

+local language versions of the

+Summary Resettlement

+Plan.

+Resettleme Disclosure of Review and approval of Executing Agency to provide ADB

+nt Resettlement Resettlement Plan by with Resettlement Plan for review

+Plan Plan Executing Agency. and approval.
+SDS IPMU, and SDS

+Implement Review and approval of IPIU to disclose on the web

+ation Resettlement Plan by ADB.

+Stage Web disclosure of the

+Resettlement Plan

+Consultation with Consultations with affected NGO with monitoring from IPIU and

+affected persons person external agency

+during Resettlement

+Plan

+implementation

+L mpionionation 1